aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 Calibrate in the prompt: Tell the LLM “most opportunities should score 5–7, not 8–10.”
 Otherwise everything gets rated 8.5 and the scores become meaningless.

-Creative Generation: When You Need Variety
+Creative generation: when you need variety

 Document generation is different from classification.
 You don’t want the same tender to produce identical bid documents every time — that’s robotic.